larskrantz/diffbot_simple/README.md

 A simple, nothing-fancy, helper for the [Diffbot API](http://www.diffbot.com/).

+Will not objectify any responses, however Bulk and CrawlBot are a bit wrapped.
+For these two apis, it will not care about the success-message and will only take care of things in the `:jobs`-array

-Will not objectify any responses, just pass on the json data as hash with symbolized keys.
+For the other apis, just pass on the json data as hash with symbolized keys to the request.
-One exception to that rule, when using CrawlBot and requesting a single_crawl, it will return the single item in the :jobs-array, and when requesting all, it will return the array in :jobs.
 Send options to the api as named args, se usage below with article and fields-argument.

 ## Installation